 But North Korea might not have done it.
 In fact, evidence has mounted over time that the whole thing was pulled off by a disgruntled employee within Sony Pictures possessing a flair for the dramatic, and the good sense to cast suspicions on an easy target.

-Security researcher Kurt Stammberger along with many others made the following case: “[Sony] was essentially nuked from the inside.
+Security researcher Kurt Stammberger and many others made the following case: “[Sony] was essentially nuked from the inside.
 We are very confident that this was not an attack master-minded by North Korea and that insiders were key to the implementation of one of the most devastating attacks in history.”
 For its part, the DPRK – rarely one to refuse dubious credit for ingenuity – disavowed the whole thing with a shrug of annoyance.

 Stammberger’s assessment has been controversial, and the FBI rejected it after due consideration.
 But the researcher from security firm Norse nevertheless sheds light on an increasingly important issue: insider threats.